 How to Apply

 To apply online, go to the UI Graduate and Professional Admissions website.
+Deadline for applications to the MCS and PhD program for Fall 2023 is Jan 1, 2023.

 After you submit your application, you will receive email instructions on how to establish your HawkID and password in order to access your Admissions Profile on MyUI, our online portal for students.
 All supporting materials can and should be uploaded through your Admissions Profile.
 If your academic program requires letters of recommendation, you will be asked to provide the contact information of your recommenders on your Profile.
 The recommender will then receive an email from the Office of Admissions instructing them on how to upload a recommendation letter and/or recommendation form.